ReactiveHTML/rimmel/README.md

 [![Stargazers repo roster for @reactivehtml/rimmel](https://reporoster.com/stars/reactivehtml/rimmel)](https://github.com/reactivehtml/rimmel/stargazers)

 # Get in touch!
-Rimmel is a young project built with ardent passion, meticulous attention to detail and a bold vision: building a web ecosystem that "just works", using the functional-reactive paradigm.
+Rimmel is a young project built with meticulous attention to detail and a bold vision: building a web ecosystem that "just works", using the functional-reactive paradigm.

 Share the passion?
 Would like to help?
 That'd be hugely appreciated!<br>
 Come say Hi, there's a lot of work to do.
 The Roadmap is below.